-After a skiing accident and months of muscle pains, Obermatt CEO Dr. Hermann J. Stern went to see my neighbor, osteopath Michael Stadler from Osteopathy Central in Zurich.
-After he solved my problems with surprising ease, he asked me if I could help him with his retirement savings.
+After a skiing accident and months of muscle pains, Obermatt CEO Dr. Hermann J. Stern went to see his neighbor, osteopath Michael Stadler from Osteopathy Central in Zurich.
+After he solved Dr. Stern's problems with surprising ease, he asked if Dr. Stern could help him with his retirement savings.

-I told Michael that I could that for him, and I would even do it for free.
-The only condition: we would be creating a video out of it.
+Dr. Stern told Michael that he could do that for him, and he would even do it for free.
+The only condition: they would be creating a video out of it.
 The result is the video series "Retirement planning at the Osteopathy Central", which starts today.

 The first piece of advice was easy: Don’t spend money on investment advisors or investment products like funds.
 Period.